dudeperf3ct/dudeperf3ct.github.io/content/projects/train_llm_part1.md

 * Infra/dev: `kafka`, `uvicorn`, `Docker`, `CELERY`
 * Code syntax patterns: `"=\"\"\""`, `"=[("`, `"//"`, `"####"`

+The code repository also contains helper function to visualize the tokenizer output for the code.
+Here's an example output for a Python code:

+{{< figure align=center src="/images/example_viz.png">}}

+Each colored segment represents a single token.
+The visualization shows that the tokenizer segments Python code into meaningful subword units while preserving syntax, whitespace, and formatting losslessly.

 > [!NOTE]
 > Hugging Face hub link to the tokenizer: https://huggingface.co/dudeperf3ct/codellm-tokenizer